DanielUche/klipboard/readme.md

 5. You are up

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at dank.uche@yahoo.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to Daniel Uche at dank.uche@yahoo.com.
 All security vulnerabilities will be promptly addressed.

 ## License